River Ribble: Crossings

+Ferries (historic)

+Several ferry crossings were marked along the lower part of the river, on the first Ordnance Survey map of Lancashire, published in the 1840s.
+The Hacking Ferry near Hacking Hall and Trowers Ferry near Dinckley Hall.
+Another, downstream of Osbaldeston Hall and the Balderstone Hall Ferry.
+Also at Samlesbury Church as well as an old boat house, upstream of Penwortham Old Bridge.

+It is uncertain when these services began.
+A 1354 charter assigned some land for the use of the ferryman near Ribchester, possibly referring to the crossing near Osbaldeston Hall.
+The Hacking Ferry seems to have been funded by the Shireburn family of Stonyhurst, and established during the 1600s.
+It continued operating as a regular toll service until 1938, but continued occasionally afterward until it finally ceased operation in 1955.
+In later years it operated two johnboat-type rowing boats.
+The older boat could carry twelve passengers and a newer boat had a capacity of 19.
+The former is now in the collection at Clitheroe Castle Museum.

 Estuary crossing proposals

 A Ribble estuary fixed crossing has been proposed on several occasions, to provide a quicker route between the seaside resorts of Southport and Blackpool.
-Two routes for a tramroad were proposed; the first in 1899 outlined a route between Crossens and Lytham, then between 1900-06 as a route from Crossens to Warton via Hesketh Bank.
+Two routes for a tramroad were proposed; the first in 1899 outlined a route between Crossens and Lytham, then between 1900 and 1906 as a route from Crossens to Warton via Hesketh Bank.
 A railway tunnel was proposed in 1907, between Hesketh Bank and Warton.
 A bridge was proposed between 1938 and 1947.
 A road link was campaigned for in 2007, envisaging a development similar to the Rance Tidal Power Station in Brittany.
 In 2011, an April fools' joke suggested a 9 mi road tunnel from Marshside to Lytham St Annes.

-Ribble campaigns
+Ecology

 The River Ribble catchment is covered by the Ribble Rivers Trust, a UK based charity working to improve, protect and promote the River Ribble for both people and wildlife.
+The Ribble Estuary is an Internationally important Ramsar Wetland site, a Special Protection Area (SPA) under the Joint Nature Conservation Committee, a Marine Conservation Zone up to Samlesbury, Site of Special Scientific Interest (SSSI), a National Nature Reserve, and is under development as a Coast & Wetlands Regional Park.

-Preston City Council have published plans to build a barrage across the River Ribble, in their 'Riverworks' proposals.
-The aim of these proposals is to build a water sports park on a section of the Ribble, coupled with over 4,000 units of housing and businesses in the river's flood plain.
-Some local residents are opposing these plans, arguing that they endanger wildlife, increase flood risk to local housing and damage greenbelt areas.
-These residents have set up the Save The Ribble campaign.
+Preston City Council published plans to build a barrage across the River Ribble, in their 'Riverworks' proposals (2006).
+The aim of these proposals was to build a barrage and a water sports park on a section of the Ribble, coupled with over 4,000 units of housing and businesses in the river's flood plain.
+Some local residents opposed these plans, arguing that they endanger wildlife, increase flood risk to local housing and damage greenbelt areas.
+These residents set up the Save The Ribble campaign, and their two-year information campaign successfully overturned Preston City Council's proposals, and South Ribble Borough Council announced the alternative creation of a Country Park.
 Parts of the river are a County Biological Heritage Site.